 Row 4: Work 3 dc into the first space between the double crochet groups.
 Work 3 dcs in each space across.
 Dc in the top of the last stitch.
 Ch 2, turn.

 Row 5: Skip the first dc (since your ch 2 counts as a dc) and work 1 dc into each remaining stitch across until 1 stitch remains.
-DO NOT work into the last stitch.
+DO NOT work into the top of the turning chain on this row.
 Ch 2, turn.

 Row 6: Skip the first dc (since your ch 2 counts as a dc) and work 1 dc into each remaining stitch across.
 Cut yarn and weave ends.